CosmicMind/Graph/README.md

 ### Introduction to Persistence with Graph

 Welcome to the core of GraphKit -- Graph.
 This is where the magic happens and if you read the initial sections you are in for a treat.
 If you jumped strait to this section, then welcome to an explosive persistence layer built on Apple's CoreData.
-Personally, I have seen developers build an entire application with using the Entity and Graph APIs alone.
 In this section you will find a primer to the awesome power of GraphKit.

 * [Graph](https://github.com/GraphKit/GraphKit/wiki/Graph)
 * [Entity](https://github.com/GraphKit/GraphKit/wiki/Entity)